ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

     }
 ```

-Here we are saying that when the closing prices is above the average price, then we exit the position immediately.
+Here we are saying that when the closing price is above the average price, then we exit the position immediately.

 > I know what you are thinking: can something so simple and naive actually produce a profit?
 Stay tuned, very soon we'll find out.